Zika Virus, Mosquitoes, and Microcephaly: A Worrying Infection

 The Zika virus is not new.
 It was discovered in 1947 in rhesus monkeys in Uganda.
 The virus is named after the Zika Forest in that country.
 It was found in humans in 1952, but for a long time was not common.
 The first episode that could be called an outbreak took place in 2007.
 In 2014, the first evidence of viral transmission from mother to fetus was discovered.
 Its significance wasn't appreciated at the time.

 In recent times, the virus has spread rapidly and has attracted the attention of health authorities.
 Research suggests that a genetic change that is helpful during infection has spread through the viral population.
-This change has made the virus more successful in its attack on humans.

 Possible Symptoms and Treatment

 Symptoms of Zika virus disease may include a fever, rash and headache, fatigue, muscle and joint pain, and conjunctivitis (red and inflamed eyes).
 The symptoms generally last for a few days to about a week.
 Around 80% of infected people show no symptoms at all.
 People usually recover from the infection without help.
 The infection may make a person feel miserable and may interfere with life for a while, but often the illness isn't serious.

 There is currently no specific treatment for a Zika virus infection.
 The symptoms can be treated, however.
 Just as in any viral infection, rest, adequate fluids, and good nutrition should help the immune system to fight the virus and aid recovery.
 If the condition doesn't improve or gets worse, a doctor's advice should be sought.
 Pregnant women, those with certain pre-existing health problems, and people with serious symptoms should consult a doctor.